upasadena/interactive-cyoa-tutorial/docs/mechanics/ids-and-requirements.md

 It acts as an IF conditional:

-* IF this Choice is selected THEN allow this object to be selected, or allow this Row to be shown.
+* IF a Choice with this ID is selected, THEN allow this object to be selected, or allow this Row to be shown.

 === "After"